MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

 4. Your environment may take a few minutes to provision.
 Refresh the page if needed.
 When your environment is prepared, select your **Practice** environment by clicking on the ellipses next to its name to expand the drop down menu and select **Settings.**

-5. Explore the different areas in **Settings** that you are interested in but do not make any changes yet.
+5. Explore the different areas in **Settings** that you are interested in, but do not make any changes yet.